rida-elbahtouri/rida-elbahtouri/README.md

 ### Hi there 👋 My Name is Rida Elbahtouri

-- 🔭 I’m currently working as a Full-stack Web Developer at Self Employed.
+- 🔭 I’m currently working as a Full-stack Web Developer at Assoukna Immobilier.
-- 🌱 I’m currently learning Laravel and Vue js.
+- 🌱 I’m currently learning Symfony and Vue js.
 - 👯 I’m looking to collaborate on JavaScript, React, and Ruby on Rails Projects.
 - 🤔 I’m looking for Job as JavaScript, React, Or Ruby On Rails Developer.
 - 💬 Ask me about Web Development.